adlnet/xAPI-Spec/xAPI-Data.md

 which can be found later in [this section](#actdef).

 ##### Metadata Provider Requirements
-These requirements also apply to Activity Providers defining new IRIs.
+These requirements also apply to Learning Record Providers defining new IRIs.

 * [Metadata Providers](#def-metadata-provider) defining new IRIs SHOULD* only use IRIs they control or have permission from the controller to use.
 * [Metadata Providers](#def-metadata-provider) defining new Verb IRIs MUST only use IRIs they control or have permission from the controller to use.